steadybit/docs-public/integrate-with-steadybit/monitoring/newrelic.md

 There are two general possibilities to integrate with New Relic:

-* New Relic to Steadybit: checking for specific events from New Relic in Steadybit during experiment execution
+* New Relic to Steadybit: checking for specific events from New Relic in Steadybit during an experiment run
-* Steadybit to New Relic: pushing Steadybit events during experiment execution to New Relic
+* Steadybit to New Relic: pushing Steadybit events during an experiment run to New Relic

 ### New Relic to Steadybit

-We are able to react to the different events of New Relic and process them within the execution of an experiment.
-Once New Relic has been [configured](../../install-and-configure/configure-monitoring/new-relic.md) by your admin, you will automatically find all events of `New Relic` in the [execution view ](../../use-steadybit/experiments/#run)of an experiment.
+We are able to react to the different events of New Relic and process them within an experiment run.
+Once New Relic has been [configured](../../install-and-configure/configure-monitoring/new-relic.md) by your admin, you will automatically find all events of `New Relic` in the [run view ](../../use-steadybit/experiments/#run)of an experiment.

 ### Steadybit to New Relic